 While the interactive shell is very robust, it may be easier to learn Spark in an environment that you are more familiar with (like IPython).
 To do so, just use the code given below.
-The appName is a name specific to your program or function.
-It is not necessary to create a new app_name for each application, but it makes debugging and visualizing easier when there are multiple Spark apps running.
 Help can be accessed in the usual way for your environment.
 Just remember to stop() the SparkSession!